coapp/coapp.org/src/dynamic/news/2010-04-13-CoApp-FAQ-Why-demand-all-code-be-signed.html.md

 If'n you're still having problems, perhaps you should what my pappy always used to tell me:

-> Don't try to understand 'em, Just rope, throw, and brand 'em
+> Don't try to understand 'em, Just rope, throw, and brand'em

 Now, it's entirely possible he was talkin' about cattle and not code at the time, but I figure it's good advice at the best of times.